-According to the IRS, a VEBA plan must meet the following requirements:
+According to the IRS1, a VEBA must meet the following requirements:

 - It must be a voluntary association of employees.

-- The organization must provide for the payment of life, sick, accident, or other similar benefits to members or their dependents or designated beneficiaries.
+- The association must devote a substantial part of its operations toward the payment of life, sick, accident, or other similar benefits to its members, their dependents, or designated beneficiaries.
 All operations must be devoted to this purpose.

-- VEBA earnings must be used solely for the administration and payment of participant benefits and may not be used for the advantage of any private individual or shareholder.
+- VEBA earnings must be used solely to administer and pay participant benefits.
+They may not be used for the advantage of any private individual or shareholder.

-Employees can only be eligible for a VEBA, if they’re covered by your employer-sponsored health plan.
-There are no VEBA contribution limits and contributions are tax-deductible.
+Employees can only be eligible for a VEBA if they participate in your employer-sponsored health plan.
+There are no VEBA contribution limits, and contributions are tax-deductible.
 The funds that grow are tax-free, and there are no tax penalties for a VEBA participant who withdraws from the account.

 What does a VEBA cover?

 VEBAs can cover a wide range of benefits.
-The eligible expenses your VEBA will cover will depend on which type of VEBA you choose to offer (more on that in the next section).
+The eligible expenses your VEBA covers depends on which type of VEBA you offer.

-In addition to the aforementioned life, sick, or accident benefits, other benefits include those that are similar to life, sick, or accident benefits, such as a recreational expense, employee assistance program, child care, and severance benefit.
+In addition to life, sick, and accident benefits, other benefits that can be included are recreational expenses, employee assistance programs, child care, and severance benefits.

-Employers can establish limits on which expenses can or can’t be reimbursed under a VEBA.
-So eligible employees should review the summary plan description for any restrictions before making a reimbursement request.
+Employers can establish limits on which expenses are eligible for reimbursement under a VEBA.
+So, eligible employees should review the summary plan description for any restrictions before requesting reimbursement.

 How does a VEBA work?

 The way a VEBA functions is similar to other account-based health plans.
-Even though VEBAs are mainly for retiree health benefits, members can use money from their account to pay for qualified expenses during employment.
-Unlike a flexible spending account (FSA), unspent VEBA assets account rolls over from year to year.
+In many cases, VEBAs are created to cover the health benefits of retirees only, but can be used to pay for employees’ qualified expenses during employment.
+Unlike those in a flexible spending account (FSA), unspent VEBA assets roll over from year to year.

-In terms of contributions, only the employer contributes to the VEBA in most cases.
-But there are other options to contribute to a VEBA if you want more possibilities.
+In terms of contributions, only the employer typically contributes to a VEBA.
+But there are other ways to contribute to a VEBA if you want more options.

 - Employer contributions